geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " In vain I tried the lively thanks to speak

-" That shone in crimson on my glowing cheek ;
+" That shone in crimson on my glowing cheek;

 " When lo ! in happy hour, a piercing scream